Around 2000 years ago, ancient Egyptians pour water on the reed and put it up as a curtain to cool the room.

 Evaporative Air Cooler, as the modern industrialized product based on this ancient theory, brings this benefit to every aspect of our life.

 The pump circulates water from the water tank onto a cooling pad, which in turn becomes very wet.
 A fan draws hot air from outside the unit through the moistened pad.
 As it passes through the pad the air is cooled by evaporation, and then is pressured out by a ventilator.

 Evaporative air cooler can be installed on the roof, wall, or ground, wherever suitable.

-When cooled air are blew into building constantly by the evaporative air cooler, the hot air inside building are forced out, and the pressure difference between inside and outside building will lead to continuous air exchange, so a certain quantity of doors and windows shall be kept open to facilitate the air exchange during air cooler’s operation.
+When cooled air is blowing into the building constantly by the evaporative air cooler, the hot air inside the building is forced out, and the pressure difference between inside and outside the building will lead to continuous air exchange, so a certain quantity of doors and windows shall be kept open to facilitate the air exchange during air cooler’s operation.

 Heat stress puts a huge influence on the growth and development in both agricultural and cultivating applications, as plants and animals are very sensitive to the changes in temperature and humidity.

-The evaporative cooling pad system, as one of the most efficient and economical cooling way for agricultural and breeding applications, provides an ideal temperature and comfortable environment during the hot summer.
+The evaporative cooling pad system, as one of the most efficient and economical cooling way for agricultural and breeding applications, provides ideal temperature and a comfortable environment during the hot summer.